battosai/yansujix/README.md

 - Format the partitions (ssd & hdd)
 - Mount the partitions
 - Install packages ```pacstrap -K /mnt base linux linux-firmware```
-  - other packages: ```pacstrap -K /mnt vim base-devel sof-firmware grub efibootmgr intel-ucode networkmanager iwd```
+  - other packages: ```pacstrap -K /mnt vim base-devel sof-firmware grub efibootmgr intel-ucode networkmanager iwd konsole```
   - [NetworkManager needs to be configured to use iwd for wireless](https://wiki.archlinux.org/title/NetworkManager#Using_iwd_as_the_Wi-Fi_backend)
 - fstab that shit (also do it for the other hdd, it all goes to /mnt/etc/fstab
   - can also do the other hdd post-installation, you just manually modify the /etc/fstab file